Research Projects Available

 We seek outstanding research students to join our group and lead projects that make use our ongoing artificial selection project, well-equipped physiology and genetics laboratories and outdoor experimental facilities to determine the ecological function and evolutionary drivers of variation in the resting metabolic rate of small mammals.
 More information.

 Interested applicants should send a CV, academic transcript and a brief summary of their research interests to firstname.lastname@example.org Applications will be assessed as they are received.
-If invited, submission of an Expression of Interest for Higher Degree Scholarships at Western Sydney University close on the 9th October 2016.

 Dr Christopher Turbill Hawkesbury Institute for the Environment, Western Sydney University +61 (0)2 4570 1456 email@example.com